mumbert/automatic-audio-captioning/README.md

 https://ieeexplore.ieee.org/abstract/document/10095889

 <a id="Zhou2022"></a>Zhou, Z., Zhang, Z., Xu, X., Xie, Z., Wu, M., & Zhu, K. Q. (2022, May).
 Can audio captions be evaluated with image caption metrics?.
 In ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 981-985).
 IEEE. https://arxiv.org/abs/2110.04684

+<a id="Mei2022c"></a>Xinhao Mei, Xubo Liu, Mark D. Plumbley and Wenwu Wang (2022).
+Automated Audio Captioning: An Overview of Recent Progress and New Challenges. https://arxiv.org/pdf/2205.05949

 <p align="right">(<a href="#readme-top">back to top</a>)</p>